znsio/teswiz/docs/iOSAppium2SetupGuide-README.md

     "usePrebuiltWDA": false

-Add the capability **iosDeviceType** and set it to real in a capabilities file:
+Add the capability **iosDeviceType** to run testcases on browserstack and set it to real in browserstack capabilities file:

     "iosDeviceType": real